When Yasser Ibrahim arrived in Australia in 2017, he knew little about the country that would become his new home.

 Teacher aide and refugee Yasser Ibrahim has found his calling in youth work.

-Although Mr Ibrahim has faced many challenges, with the support of Settlement Services International (SSI) he found accommodation within a community he loves and completed tertiary studies to pursue his dream job, supporting youth in all aspects of their lives.
+Although Mr Ibrahim has faced many challenges, with the support of SSI he found accommodation within a community he loves and completed tertiary studies to pursue his dream job, supporting youth in all aspects of their lives.

 After completing a teacher aide course at TAFE, he worked full-time as a Learning Support Officer at Fairfield High School on a year-long contract.